 - Preheat the oven to 325 degrees F and line a baking sheet with parchment paper.
 You can also use a silicone mat.

-- Mix together shortening and brown sugar with an electric mixer until combined.
+- Mix together shortening and brown sugar with an electric mixer at medium speed until combined.
 Add in eggs, cloves, and cinnamon.

 - In a separate large bowl, mix together cherries, dates, pineapple and nuts using a spoon or spatula.
 Stir in flour and baking soda.

 - Pour shortening mixture in with flour mixture and stir until dough is formed.

-- Using a large tablespoon or small cookie scoop, drop dough onto prepared baking sheet and bake 12-15 minutes.
-Let cool on wire rack.
+- Using a large tablespoon or small cookie scoop, drop dough onto prepared cookie sheet and bake 12-15 minutes.
+Let cool on wire racks.

 - If you have a nut allergy in the family, you can leave out the chopped nuts and add extra fruit.

 - If you would like that rum flavor that fruitcakes often have, you can add 1 tablespoon of rum extract, dark rum, or bourbon.